zhong-j-yu/rekex/doc/Intro.md

   A lot of careful plumbing is required to make it work correctly, and it's not gonna be pretty.

-- The parse tree can be transformed to something else in post-processing.
+- The parse tree can be transformed to the end result in post-processing.
   This requires the programmer to handle parse tree nodes, which are either weakly-typed, or strongly-typed albeit in parser-generated datatypes